Help us grow — star us on GitHubGitHub stars

 Queries are expressed as objects where each key defines a named result set:

-const result = await lr.Attribute.findAll({
+const result = await lr.Record.findAll({

 tasks: [